legendsayantan/Extendroid/README.md

 Android Multi-Tasking Manager with desktop-like multi window support.

-> In this `master` branch, everything was re-built from scratch. visit the `legacy` branch for the old version.
+> In this `master` branch, everything was re-built from scratch.
+Visit the `legacy` branch for the old version.

 ## Requirements:
 - Android 10 or newer device